 It is therefore vitally important that there are people around who can hold and keep alive those stories so that the person with dementia can maintain an identity, even though he or she may forget that identity. . .
 These are the components which, together, enable the person with dementia to remain a person, with an identity, a purpose and a community.
 (Goldsmith in Green et al., 2011, 172)

-If this is the case, we are not going to understand how to give spiritual care to an individual with dementia unless we listen to the people who know them best, who know what has always been important to them, and who help to remember and maintain their individuality.
-In a recent study of the spiritual insights of carers, for example, we identified one case where the person with dementia and their husband thought of themselves as ‘sent’;’ to each other; and another where the Christian faith of the whole family appeared to have shaped their understanding of dementia (Kevern and Stifoss-Hanssen, 2020).

 Future – what are the spiritual challenges of dementia?